gmberton/EarthLoc/README.md

 ```
 rsync -rhz --info=progress2 --ignore-existing rsync://vandaldata.polito.it/sf_xl/EarthLoc/data .
 ```
 Note: the data can only be downloaded with rsync.
-Using wget or HTTP or trying to download frmo your browser is not going to work.
+Using wget or HTTP or trying to download from your browser is not going to work.

 This will download all required images within the directory `data`, which will take about 65 GB in storage.